New Student Orientation for First-Year Students (Freshmen)

 Dinner with the Orientation Team (Students, Parents, Families, & Guests).
 This meal is included in the Orientation Fee for the student and up to 2 guests (additional guests will be charged $25 each at KickStart check-in to cover costs of meals/refreshments).

 Students, Parents, Families, & Guests Session: The Residential Student Experience or The Commuter Student Experience.

-Students: Living & Learning in our Campus Community.
+All Students: Living and Learning in our Campus Community.

-Students, Parents, Families, and Guests Information Sessions: Learn more about Student Involvement Experiences, Student Employment, Studying Abroad, and Applying for Campus Jobs.
+Students, Parents, Families, and Guests Information Sessions: Learn more about Student Involvement Opportunities, Career Services, Academic Resources, Student Employment, Studying Abroad, and Applying for Campus Jobs.